jamesesguerra/diy-cloud-book/src/chapter-5/docker-swarm.md

 If an update fails, Swarm can automatically rollback to the last working version.
 This is incredibly helpful when testing new features or making big changes to your deployment.

 ## Why Not Kubernetes?
 You’ve probably heard of Kubernetes.
+Everyone has.
 Yes, it’s way more powerful and has more features than Docker Swarm.
 But for most pet projects or small self-hosted apps, it’s complete overkill.
 In fact, you probably don’t even need Swarm.
 Docker Compose alone is often more than enough.

 That said, I still think Swarm is worth adding because of how easy it is to set up.
-You get simple scaling, load balancing, and self-healing, all without the steep learning curve that comes with Kubernetes.
+You get simple scaling, load balancing, and self-healing, all with a simple command and without the steep learning curve that comes with Kubernetes.

 Kubernetes definitely has its place in large-scale or enterprise environments where teams manage complex, distributed systems.
 But for personal or small-scale deployments, it’s a whole 'nother beast that’ll just slow us down from getting our projects up and running quickly.